Walgreens Logo

 Walgreens Logo 1991

 After a small modernization, the chain of stores acquired a completely black logo.
-The letters on the first line now have a slight slant to the right, with lowercase “s” added at the end.
+The letters on the first line now have a slight rightward slant, with lowercase “s” added at the end.
 The typeface is slimmer and more elegant.
 The phrase “DRUG STORES” has been reduced and moved to the right.
-The mortar that used to be in the background is gone.
+The mortar that was in the background is gone.

 1992 – 2005